Well some thought it was a possibility , but some won't be surprised at all about this.

 Jeff Abramson, director of Control Arms, a coalition of advocacy groups, urged states to agree on stringent provisions.

-"In [Only registered and activated users can see links. ], we have seen the death toll rise well over 30,000, with weapons and ammunition pouring in the country for months now," he said.
+"In Syria, we have seen the death toll rise well over 30,000, with weapons and ammunition pouring in the country for months now," he said.
 "We need a treaty that will set tough rules to control the arms trade, that will save lives and truly make the world a better place."

 Brian Wood of Amnesty International said: "After today's resounding vote, if the larger arms trading countries show real political will in the negotiations, we're only months away from securing a new global deal that has the potential to stop weapons reaching those who seriously abuse human rights."